timoxley/npm-tutor/messages/en/help.md

-* verify <answer> to verify your answer
-* skip to skip a question
-* help to repeat the question!
-* exit to quit
+---

+## Help

+verify <answer> verify your answer next            go to the next question prev            go to the previous question goto <number>   go to a particular question menu            display menu help            repeat question & display this help exit            quit